joshbegley/nyt-latest/previous.md

 `"We’re focused on who’s here now and we’re focused on winning," Crosby said.
 "So, we gotta find ways to do that.”`\
 https://nytimes.com/athletic/5824108/2024/10/07/maxx-crosby-raiders-loss-davante-adams/

-**Two Americans Jointly Awarded The Nobel Prize for Medicine**\
+**Two Americans Are Awarded the Nobel Prize for Medicine**\
-`Victor Ambros and Gary Ruvkun were awarded the prize for their discovery of microRNA and its role in post transcription gene regulation.`\
+`Victor Ambros and Gary Ruvkun were awarded the Nobel Prize in Physiology or Medicine for their discovery of microRNA, which plays a role in organism development and gene regulation.`\
 https://nytimes.com/video/science/100000009745828/nobel-prize-medicine-2024.html

 **WSL Briefing: Arsenal lacking 'intent', Man City must rotate, a worry for Villa**\